er-contreras/pay_bills_on_time/README.md

 git clone https://github.com/er-contreras/time-management_FE.git
 ```
 ### Usage
-- Don't forget to create a branch to star working on the project.
+- Don't forget to create a branch to start working on the project.
 - Now that you have everything set up you are ready to work.

 ## Authors